icc-canoo/handbook/docs/first-two-weeks.md

 Starting a new job is often an intense an experience.
 You're really excited but maybe a bit nervous too.
 You want to contribute, but can easily become overwhelmed as new people, programs, practices, information, and expectations fly at you.

 Our leadership team has done a lot of thinking about the experience of starting at the ICC and how getting started on the right foot is essential to building a long and fruitful career at the ICC.
-We've designed a fairly structured onboarding process to give you everything you need at this critical time, and we wrote in down here so you know exactly what to expect, and to alleviate any worry you may have before you begin.
+We've designed a fairly structured onboarding process to give you everything you need at this critical time, and we wrote it down here so you know exactly what to expect, and to alleviate any worry you may have before you begin.

 Here's what your first two weeks will look like: